stolostron/cluster-backup-operator/README.md

 metadata:
   name: backup-acm
 spec:
-  veleroConfigBackupProxy:
-    metadata: oadp-operator
   interval: 20
   maxBackups: 5
 ```
-The `veleroConfigBackupProxy` `metadata` defines the namespace where the OADP Operator (so Velero) is installed.

 The `interval` value in the `spec` defines the time interval in minutes for running another backup.
 The interval takes into consideration the time taken to execute the previous backup; for example, if the previous backup took 60 minutes to execute, the next backup will be called after `interval` + 60 minutes.
-<i>Note: this property is marked as work in progress, may be replaced with a Cron expression.</i>

 The `maxBackup` represents the numbed of backups after which the old backups are being removed.

 This is an example of a `restore.cluster.open-cluster-management.io` resource definition